Without a doubt, Drake Bay should be on everybody’s Costa Rican itinerary.

 Location #1: Town Centre — close to the main beach, restaurants and shops

 The majority of the homestays and hostels are situated within the main town.
-This is where a lot of the tours around Drake Bay start from and where you’ll get to integrate with the locals more.
+This is where a lot of the tours around Drake Bay start and where you’ll get to integrate with the locals more.

 Everything in the town is within walking distance, so no matter where your accommodation is, you won’t be far from restaurants and a supermarket.